 SELECT d.name AS "Database", ISNULL(CONVERT(VARCHAR,b.backupdate,120),'NEVER') AS "Last Full Backup" FROM sys.databases d LEFT JOIN (SELECT database_name,type,MAX(backup_finish_date) backupdate FROM backupset WHERE type LIKE 'D' GROUP BY database_name,type) b on d.name=b.database_name WHERE (backupdate IS NULL OR backupdate < getdate()-1) SELECT d.name AS "Database", ISNULL(CONVERT(VARCHAR,b.backupdate,120),'NEVER') AS "Last Log Backup" FROM sys.databases d LEFT JOIN (SELECT database_name,type,MAX(backup_finish_date) backupdate FROM backupset WHERE type LIKE 'L' GROUP BY database_name,type) b on d.name=b.database_name WHERE recovery_model = 1 AND (backupdate IS NULL OR backupdate < getdate()-1)

 As a result you will see a list of databases that either do not have any backups at all or have not been backed up in the past 24 hours:

 At the same time, if you want to see the status of all backup jobs you can open your Dashboard page and check the “Last Run” column.
-If the last backup succeeded there will be “Success” sign and if it failed, then “Failed”.
+If the last backup succeeded, it would be marked as a green checkmark, or a red cross is it failed.